mehulagg/gitlab/doc/ci/variables/index.md

 Make sure each variable is defined for the [scope you want to use it in](where_variables_can_be_used.md).

-By default, pipelines from fork projects can't access CI/CD variables in the parent project.
+By default, pipelines from forked projects can't access CI/CD variables in the parent project.
 If you [run a merge request pipeline in the parent project for a merge request from a fork](../pipelines/merge_request_pipelines.md#run-pipelines-in-the-parent-project-for-merge-requests-from-a-forked-project), all variables become available to the pipeline.